Komanoff: De Blasio — Even Now — Is MIA on Breaking the Car Culture

 Good lord, how do you schedule the spring ticket traps at the same time as you tell people to bike to work https://t.co/DCAIZDvnDc

 — Good Idea Dave (@DaveCoIon) March 10, 2020

-The tweets above, from a bicycle commuter and local journalist, are Mayor de Blasio in a nutshell.
+The tweets above, from a bicycle commuter and a reporter for Streetsblog, are Mayor de Blasio in a nutshell.
 Even as he was encouraging coronavirus-concerned commuters to cycle to work, he not only failed to carve out special lanes on streets and bridges, he also let the NYPD conduct its customary cyclist-ticketing traps as if nothing had changed.